lobocv/pipeline/README.md

 ### Input/Output (IO):

 The input and outputs of the pipe are byte streams.
-The pipeline accepts `PipeReader` and `PipeWriter` interfaces for the input and output respectively.
-These interfaces have `Read()` and `Write()` methods that accept `io.Reader`s.
+The pipeline accepts `MessageReader` and `io.Reader` interfaces for the input and `io.WriteCloser` for the output.
+This gives users the flexibility to read and write from many sources such as queues, TCP / UDP connections, files, S3, HTTP or gRPC.
-This allows the pipeline to read from any stream of data, whether that be from a queue like Kestrel or Kafka, a file like one stored locally or on S3, or even TCP like REST/gRPC.

-The specific implementations just need to satisfy `PipeReader` and `PipeWriter` interfaces.
+The specific implementations just need to satisfy `MessageReader` / `io.Reader` for reads and  `io.WriteCloser` interfaces.
 Adapters can be made around external clients in order to support these interfaces.

-#### PipeReaders
+#### Input

-The `PipeReader` reads byte data from a stream into the pipeline for processing.
-It can have any implementation so long as it follows the `PipeReader` interface.
+Pipes can have two kinds of input, `MessageReader` which should perform a blocking read and return `[]byte` messages.
+The second is `io.Reader`, which should read messages into the specified `[]byte`.

-#### PipeWriters
+#### Output

-The `PipeWriter` writes bytes to an external sink.
-It accepts an io.Reader which carries the data to write.
-It can have any implementation so long as it follows the `PipeWriter` interface.
+Pipes write to `io.WriteCloser`, which accept `[]byte`.

-Some examples of `PipeReader` / `PipeWriter` implementations are:
+Some examples of input and output implementations are:
 - Kestrel Queue
 - S3
 - Kafka